 Aritic PinPoint makes it easy to start with a comprehensive feature list at an affordable price.
 Just saying ?

 Benefits of Multi-Channel Marketing

-Isn’t it great to stay connected with your customers simultaneously across multiple channels?
-Well, that’s not the only benefit of multi-channel marketing.
+Isn’t it great to stay connected with your potential customers simultaneously across multiple channels?
+Well, that’s not the only benefit of multichannel marketing.
 There’s more to it.

 - It increases your brand visibility.
 When you opt for multiple channels, you are exposed to a lot more opportunities than restricting to one single platform.
-Your business opportunities grow and so does your brand positioning.
 Your reach widens, giving your business more exposure and better leads.

-- The indirect use of multi-channel marketing.
-What I’m referring here is the use of ‘cookies’ by brands.
+The indirect use of multichannel marketing.
+What I’m referring here is the use of ‘cookies’ by brands for customer data.
 When a customer clicks on a brand website page (homepage or landing page or product page), a cookie is placed in their browser.
 This cookie helps in tracking the lead behaviour and activities, which in turn helps in understanding the preferences of that lead.
 This information gets added to the buyer’s persona for this lead.
 Such information aid in deciding which channel will be most beneficial to connect with that particular lead.
 We call it ‘remarketing’.

 Your views, please 🙂

 Have you opted for Multi-channel marketing approach?
 Do you agree with these myths?

 If you are aware of any such multi-channel marketing myths that stopped you from opting for this approach, tell me in the comments below.